 Until this point, I’ve never driven through the prairies and have never been to Manitoba.
 After an overnight stop in Brandon, I can now officially say that I’ve slept in every Canadian province.

 Calgary to Brandon (1,117.0 km or 10 h 27 min)

 People are constantly talking about how flat Saskatchewan is; and, difficult it is to drive because of said flatness.
 I believe the saying is you can see your neighbour’s dog running away for days.

 Saskatchewan isn’t flat.
 There were plenty of rolling hills and glacial mounds.
 It was extremely easy to drive because of the twined highways and good roads.
 There was pre-long weekend construction outside of Regina, but beyond that, really easy to drive.

-There aren’t a heck of a lot of trees in the prairies, which meant we could travel for longer with what light we had (the light didn’t disappear until around 10:30pm).
+There isn’t a heck of a lot of trees in the prairies, which meant we could travel for longer with what light we had (the light didn’t disappear until around 10:30pm).
 But the later driving presented our biggest challenge: bugs.
 Once the sun starts to go down, the bugs appear… clouds and clouds of them.
 Like pouring rain, they cover your windshield and we found ourselves stopping at every gas station to clean the windshields and helmet.

 The most dangerous time on the drive was between 9:30pm and 11:00pm when the bugs came out in droves and stuck to the windshield.
-It’s around this time that the critters come out too (coyotes, moose, deer, racoons, skunks, porcupines, etc.) to explore the roads.
+It’s around this time that the critters come out too (coyotes, moose, deer, raccoons, skunks, porcupines, etc.) to explore the roads.
 There was a point where dP could only follow my tail lights because visibility was so bad.
 After one evening of driving through the intense black clouds of bugs, we vowed to never do that again.